EudesKeyboard/yii2-fullcalendar-widget/README.md

-yii2-talma-fullcalendar-widget
+yii2-fullcalendar-widget
 ===========
-Widget for Yii Framework 2.0 to use [FullCalendar](http://arshaw.com/fullcalendar)
+Widget for Yii Framework 2.0 to use [FullCalendar](http://fullcalendar.io) (version 2.2.3), based on yii2-talma-fullcalendar-widget

 Installation
 ------------